-5.6.1 M2M CMDH Policies MO (MCMDHMO)
+6.6.1 M2M CMDH Policies MO (MCMDHMO)

 The M2M CMDH Policies MO (MCMDHMO) resides in the Management Tree of any ASN or MN which support Device Management via OMA DM 1.3 and OMA DM 2.0.
-This MO corresponds to instances of the cmdhPolicy resource and its child resources which all represent subtypes of the mgmtObj resource type, as specified in clause D.12 of oneM2M TS-0001 [Y.oneM2M.ARC] and oneM2M TS-0004 [Y.oneM2M.SLCP].
+This MO corresponds to instances of the cmdhPolicy resource and its child resources which all represent subtypes of the mgmtObj resource type, as specified in clause D.12 of oneM2M TS-0001 [ITU-T Y.oneM2M.ARC] and oneM2M TS-0004 [ITU-T Y.oneM2M.SLCP].

 This MO maintains information regarding the remote provisioning and management of CMDH policies.